unibz-core/security-ontology/README.md

 - Oliveira, Í., Sales, T.P., Baratella, R., Fumagalli, M., Guizzardi, G. (2022).
 An Ontology of Security from a Risk Treatment Perspective.
 In: Ralyté, J., Chakravarthy, S., Mohania, M., Jeusfeld, M.A., Karlapalem, K. (eds) Conceptual Modeling.
 ER 2022.
 Lecture Notes in Computer Science, vol 13607.
 Springer, Cham. https://doi.org/10.1007/978-3-031-17995-2_26

 ## Errata

+For questions, commentaries, or reporting mistakes, feel free to use [Issues](https://github.com/unibz-core/security-ontology/issues).

 - In ROSE, the cardinality of << characterization >> relation between Intention and subjects (Risk Subject, Attacker, Protected Subject, and Security Designer) should be 0...1, instead of 1, as it is written in the ER paper.
 This repository contains the corrected version.